svenpetersen1965/Project-overview/README.md

 * <a href="https://github.com/svenpetersen1965/Versa64cart-adapter_km20-z7">VersaCart/KM20 and Z7 case holder</a> 3D-printable adapter
 * <a href="https://github.com/svenpetersen1965/C64-Control-Port-Switch-Rapid-Fire-">Joystick Switch and Rapid Fire</a>Rev. 1
 * <a href="https://github.com/svenpetersen1965/C64-Promenade-Model-D">Promenade Model D</a> Rev. 0, a remake of the Jason-Ranheim EPROM programmer
+* <a href="https://github.com/svenpetersen1965/C64-Kernal-2.1">A modified Commodore C64 Kernal</a> that kills the fake CBM80 signature and prevents the hook up after some copy protected games
+* <a href="https://github.com/svenpetersen1965/Joystick-for_commodore_and_atar">Joystick for C64, VIC-20 etc. (and Atari)</a>Rev. 0

 # C128 Projects
 * <a href="https://github.com/svenpetersen1965/C128-A-V-Adapter">C128 A/V-Adapter</a> Rev. 0,  an audio/video breakout board